erichelgeson/erichelgeson.github.com/_posts/2014-01-02-dns-security-collaborative-post.markdown

 **Questions**

-* If DNSSEC validation fails, is the end user show a warning like SSL?
+* If DNSSEC validation fails, is the end user shown a warning like SSL?
  * Chrome (but doesn't seem to work) <https://chrome.google.com/webstore/detail/dnssec-validator/hpmbmjbcmglolhjdcbicfdhmgmcoeknm?hl=en>
  * Firefox <https://os3sec.org/>